-Hare are some highlights from this month’s news stories and opinion pieces related to the environment, including Maine’s air, land, water, and wildlife, in this January 2022 News & Noteworthy from the Natural Resources Council of Maine.
+Here are some highlights from this month’s news stories and opinion pieces related to the environment, including Maine’s air, land, water, and wildlife.

 January 13, 2022

 NRCM and other groups reached a settlement with CMP to help get new solar projects hooked up to the Clean-energy advocates and other parties have reached a settlement with Central Maine Power aimed at easing long delays in hooking up solar projects to the grid.
 Now our hope is that the Public Utilities Commission will approve the settlement.
 Read more in the Portland Press Herald.

 A recent Maine Public “Maine Calling” topic was green building practices in Maine and how those practices help fight climate change.
 Listen to the full episode.